just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Paint-Pot-Projects.rst

 .. raw:: html

     <p><h3>Creative Mini Projects: Enhancing Paint Pot</h3>
-    <p>To get started, open App Inventor with your completed Paint Pot app from lesson 3.2 in a separate tab, and then complete the programming
+    <p>To get started, open MIT App Inventor with your completed Paint Pot app from lesson 3.2 in a separate tab, and then complete the programming
       projects outlined below.
 Additional information is available in the
       <a href="https://docs.google.com/document/d/1s7PTuvw0fg03iEVUIW11yvHb1TzZdk6T_woT4grvQZY/" target="_blank">text
         version of this lesson</a>.